-Why do Businesses Need Prescriptive Analytics?
+Why Do You Need Prescriptive Analytics?

-Prescriptive Analytics Use Case: Healthcare
+Prescriptive Analytics Use Case: Health Care

-A Health Catalyst article cites the advantages of Prescriptive Analytics in healthcare over Predictive Analytics.
+A Health Catalyst article cites the advantages of prescriptive analytics in health care over predictive analytics.
 This article indicates that predictions alone cannot solve patient care problems.
 An additional step, which provides interpretation of associated data along with predictions, and also probable treatment procedures makes the analysis useful.

-The Infographic titled 10 Use Cases for Prescriptive Analytics in Healthcare is worth reviewing as it supplements the common knowledge available among the healthcare and patient communities.
+The Infographic titled 10 Use Cases for Prescriptive Analytics in Healthcare is worth reviewing, as it supplements the common knowledge available among the health care and patient communities.

-Prescriptive Analytics Use Case: Sales & Marketing
+Prescriptive Analytics Use Case: Sales and Marketing

-In the retail Sales and Marketing operations, Prescriptive Analytics is widely used to optimize products and prices, to identify micro markets, to manage the supply chain, and to design targeted campaigns to name a few.
-The primary difference between Predictive and Prescriptive Analytics is that while predictive tools simply signal future sales or marketing trends, prescriptive tools can actually provide means to achieve the trends.
-The River Logic blog post titled 5+1 Use Cases for Prescriptive Analytics in Sales & Marketing describes how Prescriptive Analytics systems and tools help optimize sales and marketing efforts.
+In the retail sales and marketing operations, prescriptive analytics is widely used to optimize products and prices, identify micro markets, manage the supply chain, and design targeted campaigns, to name a few.
+The primary difference between predictive and prescriptive analytics is that while predictive tools simply signal future sales or marketing trends, prescriptive tools can actually provide the means to achieve the trends.
+The blog post titled Predictive Analytics in Marketing describes how prescriptive analytics systems and tools help optimize sales and marketing efforts.